 OPEB Expense and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB.
 The total deferred outflows and inflows of resources are amortized over the average active participants service life of 10 years.
-For the years ended June 30, 2019 and 2018, the University recognized OPEB expense amounting to \$22.6 million and \$19.9 million, respectively.
+For the year ended June 30, 2019, the University recognized OPEB expense amounting to \$22.6 million.
+For the year ended June 30, 2018, the University recognized OPEB expense amounting to \$19.9 million.